liuzzi/san_mrc/README.md

+This fork contains some bugfixes + support for resuming and fine tuning models

 # Stochastic Answer Networks for Machine Reading Comprehension

 This PyTorch package implements the Stochastic Answer Network (SAN) for Machine Reading Comprehension, as described in: